-Assistant Professor of Neurology, Division of Neurology, Department of Pediatrics, Children’s Hospital of Philadelphia
+Associate Professor of Neurology, Division of Neurology, Department of Pediatrics, Children’s Hospital of Philadelphia

-Assistant Professor of Neurology, Department of Neurology, Perelman School of Medicine at the University of Pennsylvania
+Associate Professor of Neurology, Department of Neurology, Perelman School of Medicine at the University of Pennsylvania

-Assistant Professor of Neuroscience, Department of Neuroscience, Perelman School of Medicine at the University of Pennsylvania
+Associate Professor of Neuroscience, Department of Neuroscience, Perelman School of Medicine at the University of Pennsylvania

 Somarowthu, A., Goff, K.M., Goldberg, E.M.
 2021.
 Two-photon calcium imaging of seizures in awake, head-fixed mice.
 Cell Calcium 96: 102380.